Reasons to Test Your Soil

 Place each small sample in a clean plastic bucket.
 Don't use a rusty or galvanized bucket, or a bucket that has been used to hold cleaning products.
 Residual traces of chemicals and/or metals may affect test results.

 Once you've collected a good number of samples, it's time to mix them.

 2. Mix Soil

 Mix the samples together for about a minute with your hand.
 Discard rocks and other debris, as well as worms.
 If you've taken samples from your lawn, be sure to remove turf, too.
 The soil should not be wet.
 If it is, allow it to dry before performing the next step.

-Place one to two cups of the mixed soil in the paper bag or cardboard container supplied by the testing lab.
+Place 1–2 cups of the mixed soil in the paper bag or cardboard container supplied by the testing lab.
 Make sure the soil reaches the fill line.
 If you don't have a container from the lab, put the soil in an unused paper bag, Ziploc bag, or clean Mason jar.